DataBrewery/cubes/doc/model.rst

 ====================== ===================================================
 Key                    Description
 ====================== ===================================================
-name                   dimension name, used as identifier label                  human readable name - can be used in an application levels                 list of level descriptions hierarchies            list of dimension hierarchies hierarchy              if dimension has only one hierarchy, you can
+**name**               dimension name, used as identifier label                  human readable name - can be used in an application levels                 list of level descriptions hierarchies            list of dimension hierarchies hierarchy              if dimension has only one hierarchy, you can
                        specify it under this key
-default_hierarchy_name name of a hierarchy that will be used as default
+default_hierarchy_name name of a hierarchy that will be used as default info                   custom info, such as formatting.
+Not used by cubes
+                       framework.
 ====================== ===================================================

 Example: